-The second button "Save Preset" writes the current RAW Parameters used to decode the image (whatever the "DecodeUsing" selected) into the current selected preset.
+The third button "Save Preset" writes the current RAW Parameters used to decode the image (whatever the "DecodeUsing" selected) into the current selected preset.

 If no preset has been saved, the name will be "No Preset Saved Yet".

 If the preset is saved and was named "No Preset Saved Yet", the name will become "Untitled Preset" automatically.

 If the preset is named "Untitled Preset" but the preset file is not present, the name will be changed automatically to "No Preset Saved Yet"

 A custom User Preset name will never be replaced automatically.

 If you'd like to have a different custom automated name from this one ("Untitled Preset"), with the current .braw footage name inside it for example, please contact us !

 The first button "Manage Preset" opens a new window that allows the user to customize the preset.
 You can start by choosing a name for your preset.
 You are able to see all the parameters and values related to the preset that you’ve just created and more.
 It’s also possible to turn on/off parameters by clicking on their checkboxes one by one, so as to create Partial Presets.
 You have two new buttons to enable or disable all checkboxes in one click.

 Preset name : note that only ASCII characters are allowed, and this character "|" is also not allowed, but our Preset Manager GUI should not allow you to enter forbidden characters.